rick2909/Budget-Tracker-.NET/doc/plan.md

     - Consider using an enum for Transaction.Type instead of string.

 ## Next Steps
+- Fix Category model access modifiers.
+- Add user support if authentication/per-user data is required.
+- Implement CRUD endpoints for Transaction.
-- Implement CRUD endpoints for Transaction and Category.
+- (Optional, for later) Implement CRUD endpoints for Category.
+- Apply EF Core migrations and test database.
 - Continue with filtering, summaries, and optional features.

+### New: CRUD Logic Layer for Transaction
+- Create folders in `.Logic`:
+    - `Services/Interfaces`
+    - `Services/Implementations`
+    - `Dtos`
+    - `Results`
+- Define `ITransactionService` interface in `Services/Interfaces`.
+- Implement `TransactionService` in `Services/Implementations`.
+- Create DTOs for Transaction (e.g., `CreateTransactionDto`, `UpdateTransactionDto`) in `Dtos`.
+- Create result classes for Transaction (e.g., `TransactionResult`) in `Results`.
+- Ensure all CRUD logic for Transaction is in `.Logic` and uses DTOs for input and result classes for output.

 ## Current Goal
-Start by setting up the project and building the Transaction & Category models
+Start by setting up the project and building the Transaction model.
+(Optional, for later) Build the Category model and add Category CRUD endpoints.